skypjack/entt/docs/md/locator.md

 # Introduction

-Usually service locators are tightly bound to the services they expose and it's hard to define a general purpose solution.<br/>
+Usually, service locators are tightly bound to the services they expose and it's hard to define a general purpose solution.<br/>
-This tiny class tries to fill the gap and to get rid of the burden of defining a different specific locator for each application.
+This tiny class tries to fill the gap and gets rid of the burden of defining a different specific locator for each application.

 # Service locator